PYLARIFY PET/CT combines the accuracy of PET imaging, the precision of PSMA targeting, and the clarity of an 18F radioisotope1-8

 References

-10. Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Prostate Cancer.
-V.1.2023. © National Comprehensive Cancer Network, Inc. 2022.
+9. Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Prostate Cancer.
+V.3.2024. © National Comprehensive Cancer Network, Inc. 2024.
 All rights reserved.
-Accessed November 10, 2022.
+Accessed March 18, 2024.
 To view the most recent and complete version of the guidelines, go online to NCCN.org.
 NCCN makes no warranties of any kind whatsoever regarding their content, use or application and disclaims any responsibility for their application or use in any way.